Sonnet 546

 Thus rarely do I say I love you so

-Love’s strength is not a pompous outward show
+Love’s strength is not a brassy outward show,

-But is an essence there to live and breathe.
+But is an essence we both live and breathe.

 No boastful act can ever love apprise;